amoynahan/ExcelBridgeSuite/Performance.md

 For best performance:

-- Minimize data transfers
-- Use persistent R objects
+- Use `RSetTable` to send Excel tables into R
-- Separate data transfer from computation
+- Use `RGetTable` to return data frames and mixed-type tables
+- Use `RGetNumeric` to return numeric vectors and matrices
-- Avoid repeated large RCall operations
+- Avoid repeated large `RCall` transfers
-- Use dynamic plotting patterns carefully
+- Keep large objects in the persistent R session
+- Return only the results needed in Excel
+- Remove large objects when finished

 ---

-## Next Steps

-You can extend this document with:
+## Suggested Benchmarks to Add Later

+You may want to add benchmark examples such as:

+- `RGet` vs `RGetNumeric` for numeric matrices
+- `RSet` vs `RSetTable` for rectangular data
-- Benchmarks (small vs large data)
+- Repeated `RCall` vs `RSetTable` + `REval`
-- Timing comparisons
-- Screenshots of workflows
+- 10,000 rows vs 100,000 rows vs 200,000 rows

+These benchmarks would make the performance benefits more concrete.